It’s confession time: I don’t go bush walking half as much as I could, and my fancy new boots are still not worn in.

 - It’s really good for your physical and mental health, without hitting the gym (bleugh) or paying for counselling.

 Four easy ways to re-inspire yourself to hike

 - Go easy on yourself.
 You get brownie points for just getting out there, so make your first hike as easy as it can be.
 Even a little dose is enough to trigger an “ahh, I remember I used to like this!”

-- Flick through a bushwalking mag like Great Walks or Australian Geographic Outdoors.
+- Flick through a bushwalking mag like Great Walks or Wild.
 For online inspiration, there are plenty of hiking bloggers – for a Sydney-based blogger whose tips and info have global appeal, try LotsaFreshAir.

 - Visit an outdoor retailer.
 There’s something about sporks and a rack of merino tops that makes me want to get out there and use them.
 We’ve named a couple of our favourite Australian retailers on our Resources page.

 - Learn from others.
 Okay, so I cheated on this one… before Sydney Coast Walks, I was a radio producer, so I’ve picked up the mic again to speak to inspiring people around the world who hike.
 I really want to know how they keep adventuring through the twists and turns of life.
 Listen to This Hiking Life to find out.

 I hope at least one of these tips works for you.